-Unit of measurement for the proportion of space of a substance in the total volume of a mixture.
-If you mix 100 liters ethanol with 100 liters of water, we obtain 192.75 liters of mixture; This phenomenon is called volume contraction, Since 100 liters of alcohol are now contained in this 192.75 liter mixture, 100 liters of mixture contain 51.8 liters of alcohol.
-Thus, the alcohol content of the mixture is 51.8% by volume.
-Another unit of measure is the mass fraction (weight percent).
-The 100 liters of water weigh 100 kilograms, the 100 liters of alcohol but only 79.45 kilograms.
-The weight of the mixture is thus 179.45 kilograms.
-In this case, the alcohol content is 44.2% by weight (instead of 51.8% by volume).
+Unit of measure for the space fraction of a substance in the total volume of a mixture.
+If you mix 100 liters ethanol with 100 liters of water, you get 192.75 liters of mixture; this phenomenon is called volume contraction, Because now in this 192.75 liter mixture 100 liters alcohol are included, 100 liters of mixture contain 51.8 liters of alcohol.
+The alcohol content of the mixture is thus 51.8% by volume.
+Another unit of measurement is the mass fraction (percent by weight).
+The 100 liters of water weigh 100 kg, the 100 liters of alcohol only 79.45 kg.
+The weight of the mixture is therefore 179.45 kg.
+In this case the alcohol content is 44.2 percent by weight (instead of 51.8 percent by volume).
 The alcohol therefore has a relatively low density.

-However, since the remaining components of the wine usually have a value of 1.0 kg / l (water) or higher, the difference to the mass-related component is considerable.
-It should also be noted that the volume of liquids changes with temperature.
-It follows that the statement of the percentages by weight is clearer than the percentages by volume.
-In the case of alcoholic beverages, the alcohol content is always given in volume percent measured at 20 ° C. At the label this is declared in the form of "alc.", "existing alcohol" or "present alcohol" in whole or half percentages, for example, with "alc.
-12.5% vol. This corresponds to 12.5 ml of alcohol in 100 ml (or 1 dl) of this wine.
-See under alcohol content and relativ density, and also units,
+However, since the rest of the wine components usually have a content of 1.0 kg / l (water) or higher, the difference to the mass-related portion is considerable.
+It should be noted that the volume of liquids changes with temperature.
+It follows that the percentages by weight are clearer than percentages by volume.
+In the case of alcoholic beverages, the alcohol content is always given in volume percent measured at 20 ° Celsius.
+At the label this is declared in the form of "alc.", "existing alcohol" or "existing alcohol content" in whole or half percent, for example with "alc.
+12.5% vol ".
+This corresponds to 12.5 ml of alcohol in 100 ml (or 1 dl) of this wine.
+See under alcohol content and relativ density,